Seteeri/Particle/README.md

 the quest for a more efficient workflow; the main limitation being, confinement to the desktop/window metaphor and the staticness of widgets.

+The chances of a Linux *desktop* are virtually nil.
+Existing Windows and MacOS desktops are performant enough that there is no compelling reason to switch to a Linux desktop for the average user - that market is done and settled.
+The price comparison is a non-issue since any consumer computer will come with the OS already installed.
+Essentially, the headache of learning a new system and new programs (among other FOSS issues) is not worth it as it provides no significant technological advantage to existing commercial desktops.

+The previous statement with more obvious wording: Windows and MacOS users will not adopt a desktop that functions exactly like their current desktop (see book "Diffusion of Innovations" by Everett Rogers).
+GNOME, KDE, Cinnamon, MATE, Xfce, etc. provide productivity enhancements but at the end of the day, it's just another desktop and thus the same underlying model for interacting with a computer.

+**The way for a future FOSS system does not lie with the desktop but with the computing needs of tomorrow.**

+If the theory that FOSS development grants it advantages over proprietary development, then its innovative nature should allow it to create an even better system; sadly, the wheel keeps being reinvented.
+I believe current desktops are on-par in terms of functionality with Windows and MacOS, that it is time to move forward.

-With the growth of open-source, Wayland, fragmentation of the desktop, Moore's Law, data breaches and privacy issues, and finally AR/VR, I believe this presents an opportunity to redefine the computing environment.
+With the growth of open-source in the last decade, Wayland, fragmentation of the desktop, systemd debate, Moore's Law, data breaches and privacy issues, and finally emerging AR/VR technologies, I believe this presents an opportunity to redefine the computing environment.
 Protoform is not an entirely new idea, but a different attempt to build upon the success and failures of those before.

 There have been numerous implementations and attemps at structured or projectional editors going all the way back to the days of Interlisp-D